selinbulbul/ecommerce-scrape/Sales Data/Readme.md

 InvoiceNo: A 8-digit integral number uniquely assigned to each transaction.
 If this code starts with letter 'C', it indicates a cancellation.

-InvoiceDate: Invoice Time including hours

 ASIN: Amazon Standard Identification Number.
 Unique product identifiers.

 StockCode: A 5-digit integral number uniquely assigned to each distinct product.

-Description: Product (item) name as mentioned on Amazon website.
+Title: Product (item) name as mentioned on Amazon website.

 Quantity: The quantities of each product (item) per transaction.

 InvoiceDate: the day and time when each transaction was generated.

+invoice_date : the day when each transaction was generated.

+invoice_time: the time when each transaction was generated.

+product_type: Product category

-UnitPrice: Product price per unit in USD.
+Price: Product price per unit in USD.

 CustomerID: a 5-digit integral number uniquely assigned to each customer.

 Country: the name of the country where each customer resides.

-Total Sale: Revenue per Invoice
+total_sale: Revenue per Invoice

+URL: The adress of the products on the Amazon

 QUESTIONS: